intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 --- abstract

-This document describes the principle of privacy partitioning that selectively spreads data and communication across multiple parties as a means to improve the privacy by separaring user identity from user actions.
+This document describes the principle of privacy partitioning that selectively spreads data and communication across multiple parties as a means to improve the privacy by separating user identity from user actions.
 This document describes emerging patterns in protocols to partition what data and metadata is revealed through protocol interactions, provides common terminology, and discusses how to analyze such models.